Blond Angel case: Reasons for the media frenzy

 Daniel Bonvoisin's assessment of the media coverage of the case was less remarkable for its content than for its scale: the almost unanimous interest shown by the continent's media was exceptional for a news item concerning the Romani.
-The French news website Le Huffington Post, seeking to identify the reasons for this hype, first noted the mystery in which the investigation began.
-On October 19, speaking to the press, the regional police spokesman mentioned several possibilities: abduction from a hospital, as the result of an isolated act or as part of a trafficking operation, abandonment by a single mother.
+The French version of HuffPost, Le Huffington Post, seeking to identify the reasons for this hype, first noted the mystery in which the investigation began.
+On 19 October 2013, speaking to the press, the regional police spokesman mentioned several possibilities: abduction from a hospital, as the result of an isolated act or as part of a trafficking operation, abandonment by a single mother.
 In addition to the multiplicity of hypotheses put forward by the investigators, there was also the multiplicity and obscurity of the versions successively provided by the suspect couple.
-One of these, attributing a Canadian origin to the child, also led to the involvement of the North American media.
+One of these, attributing Canadian origin to the child, also led to the involvement of the North American media.

-For Jean-Laurent Van Lint, of the weekly Moustique, fascination with the case is also fueled by the image of "threatened purity" conveyed by the figure of the "blond angel", an image behind which unfolds "in filigree the story of a little Aryan girl in the clutches of a barbaric race".
-According to the journalist, this drift, whether conscious or not, often combined with a sense of misery to frame the case against the Romani, makes the whole affair seem like a "Dickensian novel".
+For journalist Jean-Laurent Van Lint, writing for the weekly Moustique, fascination with the case was also fuelled by the image of "threatened purity" conveyed by the figure of the "blond angel", an image behind which unfolds "in filigree, the story of a little Aryan girl in the clutches of a barbaric race".
+According to Van Lint, this drift, whether conscious or not, often combined with a sense of misery to frame the case against the Romani, makes the whole affair seem like a "Dickensian novel".
 In Daniel Bonvoisin's view, these images, and more generally the "imaginary of the Romani", were the driving force behind media discourse.
-As he noted, clichés remained at the heart of the discourse, even in texts that aim to deconstruct them and denounce their stigmatizing dimension.
+As he noted, clichés remained at the heart of the discourse, even in texts that aim to deconstruct them and denounce their stigmatising dimension.
 In his view, the media's treatment of this issue was conditioned by a European discourse that was largely suspicious of the Romani, and the magnitude of the affair shows just how powerfully the media can be driven by prevailing representations of a minority, coupled with a specific political climate towards it.